Concentrating Solar Thermal Technologies

 History

 Construction on the NSTTF began in 1976, and the site was commissioned in 1978.
-Throughout its existence, the facility contributed to research in renewable energy, space exploration, and defense capabilities.
+Throughout its existence, the facility contributed to research in solar energy, space exploration, and defense capabilities.
 The NSTTF led the early development of the first pilot concentrating solar power tower plants: Solar One, a seven-megawatt pilot plant completed in the Mojave Desert in 1981, and Solar Two, an upgrade of the plant in 1995 to ten megawatts of production and three hours of thermal storage using molten salts.
-The NSTTF contributed to the progression of CST and CSP technologies, from early steam-based solar receivers to molten salt heat transfer and storage media, to next-generation solid particle technologies, which unlock higher efficiencies, lower costs, and longer-duration renewable energy storage.
+The NSTTF contributed to the progression of CST and CSP technologies, from early steam-based solar receivers to molten salt heat transfer and storage media, to next-generation solid particle technologies, which unlock higher efficiencies, lower costs, and longer-duration energy storage.
 The NSTTF also supported a range of CST technologies including parabolic troughs, dish concentrators, and heliostat field designs from the research and development stage to deployment at the commercial scale.

 Today

-Image of About-Us_Graphic
+Image of Facility-1

-Thermal Energy Storage recording now available
+Thermal Energy Storage

 The National Solar Thermal Test Facility welcomed Scott Hume of the Electric Power Research Institute and Luke McLaughlin of Sandia National Laboratories for the Concentrating Solar Seminar Series session, “Thermal Energy Storage.”